 Did you know that approximately 5% of adults around the world deal with depression?
 It is one of the most common mental health illnesses and one of the leading causes of disability.

-Many people often wonder if they have depression.
+Many people often wonder if they have clinical depression.
 Sometimes, it can be hard to differentiate between sadness, grief, and depression.

 If you have an interest in learning more about depression and taking a depression self-test, then keep reading on for more information.